Meneer-de-Bruin/WCT-API/docs/apis/api-agencies_GET.rst

 | **agencies**
 | This is a list of found agencies.
 It could be that no agencies are present.
 In that case an empty list is returned.

-The following information is returned per found group:
+The following information is returned per found agency:

 ============ ====== ========
 **Body**